During our visit to Bali, we didn’t leave our amazing resort much, but one place we wanted to see was the Uluwatu Temple or Pura Luhur Uluwatu.

 About the Uluwatu Temple

-The Uluwatu Temple, or as locals call it Pura Luhur Uluwatu, is a Balinese Hindu sea temple built on the edge of a 230 feet cliff and one of the most important temples in Bali.
+The Uluwatu Temple (or Pura Luhur Uluwatu as locals call it), is a Balinese Hindu sea temple built on the edge of a 230 feet cliff and one of the most important temples in Bali.

-They are not sure who constructed the temple, but stories say that Dhang Hyang Dwijendra, a priest from eastern Java, was the architect.
+Although they are not sure who constructed the temple, stories say Dhang Hyang Dwijendra, a priest from eastern Java, was the architect.

 Uluwatu Temple Entrance Fees & Hours